Convex-Dev/design/docs/cad/011_errors/README.md

 A `:CAST` error SHOULD be thrown whenever a function is passed an argument that is of the wrong type.

-In particular, a `:CAST` Error SHOULD be thrown whenever an attempt is made to explicitly or implicitly convert a value to a different type, but the conversion is not permitted.
+In particular, a `:CAST` Error MUST be thrown whenever an attempt is made to convert a value to a different type using a CVM runtime function, but the conversion is not permitted for any member of the type.

 ### `:NOBODY`